wp-plugins/bitcoin-exchange-rate-ticker/readme.txt

 == Frequently Asked Questions ==

-Please e-mail me at richardmacarthy@hotmail.com
+If you have any questions please e-mail me at richardmacarthy@hotmail.com and I'll be happy to answer them.

 == Screenshots ==
 1. Sidebar widget screenshot showing all tickers.